 - (d) During 2014, Taaleem LLC acquired a freehold plot of land in Dubai Studio City, in the Emirate of Dubai for AED 24.2 million, the consideration of which was settled by one-time payment.
 The sale purchase agreement ("SPA") was signed between Taaleem LLC and seller on 14 August 2014, however the title deed was received post year-end on 22 September 2014.
 Following the completion of design, Taaleem LLC, commenced construction of a residential tower for staff accommodation on this freehold plot.
 The construction of the residential tower was completed in 2016 and is now being used as staff accommodation.
-During 2023, the Group's management has earned a rental income of AED 320,022 (2022: AED 394,371) from leasing a few retail outlets which are part of the building used for staff accommodation. - (e) Capital work-in-progress represents cost primarily incurred towards construction of schools in UAE. - (f) During the year, the Group started the construction activities of the school building and premises of Dubai British School Jumeira.
-Further, the Group has capitalised borrowing cost amounting to AED 607,676 (2022: Nil), incurred on the borrowings availed towards the construction of the Dubai British School Jumeira for the year ended 31 August 2023 (Note 12). - (g) Capital Advances
+During 2024, the Group's management has earned a rental income of AED 390,138 (31 August 2023: AED 320,022) from leasing a few retail outlets which are part of the building used for staff accommodation. - (e) Capital work-in-progress (CWIP) represents cost primarily incurred towards construction and expansion of schools in UAE.
+During the year, the Group has completed the construction activities of the school building and premises of Dubai British School Jumeira and accordingly CWIP amounting to AED 175,140,362 has been capitalized.
+Further, the Group has capitalised borrowing cost amounting to AED 3,637,762 (31 August 2023: AED 607,676), incurred on the borrowings availed towards the construction of the Dubai British School Jumeira for the year ended 31 August 2024 (Note 12). - (f) During the year, the Group started the construction activities of the school building and premises of Dubai British School Mira.
+Further, the Group has capitalised borrowing cost amounting to AED 169,391 (31 August 2023: Nil), incurred on the borrowings availed towards the construction of the Dubai British School Mira for the year ended 31 August 2024 (Note 12).